I’m so glad you’re here.

 Yep.
 Three beautiful, adult daughters who surprise me, delight me, and make me laugh every day.
 One of the greatest joys of my life has been raising these girls and watching them fly.
 You’ll read a lot about them in the pages here because they’ve pretty much taught me everything I know about being a parent.

 I have a bachelor’s degree in English Literature from Wheaton College and a master’s degree in English Education from the University of Illinois at Chicago.

-For the past 25 years, I’ve called myself mostly a stay-at-home mom who hasn’t stayed at home.
+For the past 27 years, I’ve called myself mostly a stay-at-home mom who hasn’t stayed at home.
 I’ve had the wonderful privilege of teaching writing part-time at my alma mater, Wheaton College, off-and-on for about 23 years.
 Sometimes more, sometimes less as my schedule allowed, but I loved every minute of it.
-I left my Visiting Instructor position about two years ago to pursue writing.
+I “retired” from my Visiting Instructor position about four years ago to pursue writing and speaking.